 World-class theatrical productions and symphonies play year-round at the renowned Denver Center for the Performing Arts, home of the sparkling new Ellie Caulkins Opera House, Buell Theater, Boettcher Concert Hall, and Denver Center Theater Company.
 Nearby, the historic Art Deco Paramount Theater with its pearly facade of glazed terra cotta hosts a diverse assortment of national acts.

 Another pleasant surprise is the area's wealth of parks, trails, tree-shaded plazas, and other quiet enclaves.
-The lively 16th Street Mall - Downtown's "Main Street" - provides free shuttle service from Civic Center Park to Skyline Park, Commons Park, the Platte River Greenway, and Union Station, future home of the Intermodal regional-transportation hub.
+The lively 16th Street Mall - Downtown's "Main Street" - provides free shuttle service from Civic Center Park to Skyline Park, Commons Park, the Platte River Greenway, and Union Station – the region’s Intermodal transportation hub.

 Three stunning pedestrian bridges, including the landmark cable-stayed Millennium Bridge, allow downtowners to stroll across the Central Platte Valley to “Denver’s Left Bank” - home to Paris on the Platte (one of Denver’s oldest coffeehouses), My Brother’s Bar, Corks (a wine boutique), REI, and other quaint shops and bistros - and up to Highland, west of I-25.